-Unlike the previous fixed-price contracts, this contract specifies "stock objectives" and other inventory and operational constraints that the contractor is not permitted to exceed.
-This, of course, limits the contractor's flexibility to leverage economic efficiencies when buying spares, and virtually eliminates the incentives to invest in program improvements, doing away with one of the primary benefits of performance-based contracts.
+Unlike the previous fixed-price contracts, this contract specifies "stock objectives" and other inventory and operational constraints that the contractor must not exceed.
+This, of course, limits the contractor's flexibility to leverage economic efficiencies when buying spares, virtually eliminating the incentives to invest in program improvements and thus doing away with one of the primary benefits of performance-based contracts.
 Because the program shifts most of the risk back to the government, some suggest that the program is a PBL "in name only."